Advanced notice of Ensembl Tools maintenance

 Regulatory features

-Regions that have epigenomic marks associated with non-coding regulatory function are called regulatory features in Ensembl.
+Genomic regions with primary data supporting a potential non-coding regulatory function are called regulatory features in Ensembl.
 The different types of regulatory features annotated include:

 • Promoters